patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 > (p.
 43)

 I wonder how many arguments a constructor for such a class might require.
-Certainly, the introduction of the Builder Pattern would be The Right Solution for this issue.
+Certainly, the introduction of the Builder Pattern would be The Right Solution™ for this issue.
 Much clearer than having a function with four arguments.
 (My healing progress is starting!)

 ## Niladic (Im)purity

-Boomer Bob is clearly familiar with pure functions, otherwise he wouldn't object so strongly against side effects (_Clean Code_, p.
+Boomer Bob is clearly familiar with the concept of _pure functions_, otherwise he wouldn't object so strongly against side effects (_Clean Code_, p.
 44):

 > Side effects are lies.
 Your function promises to do one thing, but it also
 > does other hidden things.
 Sometimes it will make unexpected changes to the